№ 00 — Adam Manji · San Francisco, CA

 Why it matters

-We turn a two-week underwriting pass into an afternoon.
+We turn a two-week pass into an afternoon.
 The model does what models are good at — read mess, structure it.
-The deterministic layer does what models shouldn't — arithmetic, projections, memo skeleton.
-The human does the only part that still matters: judgment.
+The deterministic layer does what models shouldn't — arithmetic, projections, audit trail.
+The human is freed to do the only part that still matters: judgment.

 Stack9 items